 Take Batman for instance.
 In the 30s-40s The Joker and the Penquin are unquestionably Batman’s main enemies.
 In the 70s however it is Ra’s Al Ghul.
 In the 90s however its Bane.
 Also in terms of adaptations I see it like this.

 In the Adam West series its the Joker, Penguin, The Riddler and Catwoman who are Batman’s most prominent villains.
 Of all 4 the Penguin and Catwoman are actually the two most prominent.
 The Penguin appears the most, whilst Catwoman is the most famous from the series and has the greater personal link with Batman.

 In the DCAU the Joker and Ra’s Al Ghul are Batman’s two archenemies (the Joker is more prominent,, recurring and personal, but Ghul is more dangerous).
 Catwoman and The Penguin in contrast to Adam West aren’t really important at all in this continuity, whilst the Riddler is a very, very minor villain.
 Two Face is also more prominent in Batman TAS, though not in other DCAU adaptations

 In the Burton film series its once again the Joker who is Batman’s archenemy (as he murdered his parents.)

-In the Nolan film series it is Ra’s Al Ghul, Bane and of course The Joker.
-Ghul is the grand mastermind behind the League of Assassins, and responsible for the creation of most of the other villains in the series like the Scarecrow, Talia and Bane.
+In the Nolan film series it is Ra’s Al Ghul, Bane and The Joker.
+Ghul is the grand mastermind behind the League of Assassins and responsible for the creation of most of the other villains in the series like the Scarecrow, Talia and Bane.
 The Joker however inflicts the worst tragedy on Batman, the murder of Rachel, whilst Bane is the most dangerous and much like his comic book counterpart brings the caped crusader to his knees.